 In 1913 World War I broke out and Luigi returned to Italy to fight for his country.
 After the war, He emigrated back to Barre, VT. in 1920 and after a year of work as a stone cutter, he settled in Port Chester, NY where he met his wife, Nicoletta Cardarelli.

 It was his brother-in-law, Alfonso Scafa, who introduced Luigi to Mount Rushmore designer Gutzon Borglum.
 “Bianco”, as Borglum affectionately called him, began working at Borglum’s Stamford studio and the association of the two men continued until Borglum’s death in 1941.

-Throughout the 1920’s Luigi assisted Borglum with the Governor Hancock Memorial in South Carolina, Stone Mountain in Georgia, and the Wars of America Memorial in Newark, N.J.
+Throughout the 1920’s Luigi assisted Borglum with Stone Mountain in Georgia and the Wars of America Memorial in Newark, N.J.
 Because of Luigi’s strong stature and classic Roman features, Borglum used him as a model on 20 of the figures on the Newark sculpture.

 In 1933, Borglum hired Bianco to be chief stone carver on the Mount Rushmore National Memorial.
 Luigi’s job was to carve the “refinement of expression” or detail in the faces.
 He was paid 1.50 an hour; a considerable sum for the Depression.

 It was “Bianco” who carved the life-like eyes Lincoln.
 In a 1966 Interview with the Herald Statesman in Yonkers, NY, he said about carving the eyes, “I could only see from this far what I was doing, but the eye of Lincoln had to look just right from many miles distant.”
 “I know every line and ridge, each small bump and all the details of that head (Lincoln’s) so well.”